 Arguments:

-This example will load events from /getEvents URL.
-The current date range is passed in start and end query string parameters.
+This example loads events from /getEvents.
+The current date range is passed in the start and end query string parameters.

 dp.message("Events loaded");